powur solar comparison

 The Biggest Difference in These Companies is in the Compensation

-Even though both companies use a cost of goods or revenue share compensation model there are differences between the two.
+Even though all 3 companies use a cost of goods or revenue share compensation model there are differences between them.
 With Powur Solar®, when someone starts, they must complete 3 training sales with a Mentor unless they are considered a Solar Pro.
 A Solar Pro needs to only do 1 training sale with a Mentor.
 To be considered a Solar Pro that person must have at least one year of solar sales experience.
 In any case, commissions are split 50/50 between the Mentor and Mentee.
 Once the training sales are completed, the sales rep, whether they are new to solar or a Solar Pro, must complete 5 of their own sales.
 Then they may take additional training and testing to become a Mentor.

 Overrides on Your Team

-In comparison, Apricot pays average overrides of $1,000 on any sales in your organization once you reach the level of Junior Partner.
-Junior Partner is achieved once you have just 3 people on your team and that team installs 20 solar systems in a 60-day period.
-At that point, you will be paid these overrides down to the next person at the Junior Partner level.
+Junior Partner is achieved once you have a minimum 3 people on your team and that team installs 20 solar systems in a 60-day period.
+At that point, you will be paid these overrides down to the next person at the Junior Partner level if you continue to produce 2 sales a month personally.
 You therefore can be paid on every sale within your organization.
 The amount that can be earned on overrides with Apricot is significantly more than with Powur®.

 Comparison Summary